For Tuyet, Katrina, KaSandra, and Luc

 UCLA, Molecular Sciences Building…Monday, Feb 23, 2009…6:30pm

 Iggie stopped in his tracks as soon as he saw her.
-The young lady was a looker that was for sure, and seeing her in that position beside the bloody chalk outline reminded him of another time in his life, one that he kept deeply buried for sanity sake.
-Most of those memories weren't that healthy anyway.
-But the sight of her squatting like a peasant at a cooking fire brought a smile to his face.
-The memory she triggered was a pleasant one, and that would be all he had to say about that.
-He cleared his throat to announce himself, trying not to startle her.
-He didn't, Becca she was entranced as she studied the crime scene and wrestled with her probationary purgatory.
+The young lady was a looker that was for sure, and the sight of her beside the bloody outline reminded him of another time in his life, one that he kept deeply buried for his sanity's sake.
+Most of those memories weren't that healthy anyway, I know, I have some of the same.
+Seeing of her squatting like a peasant at a cooking fire brought a smile to his face.
+The memory she triggered was a pleasant one, and that would be all he have to say about that.
+Iggie cleared his throat loudly announcing himself, not meaning not to startle her.
+He didn't, Becca was entranced while she studied the crime scene.

 "Detective Tran," he said in a tone louder than he intended, his voice echoing down the long empty hall.
 She didn't respond.

-That got her attention and she stood but did not turn to face her partner.
-Iggie sensed the wheels turning in her brain and he waited patiently, uncharacteristically, for a reply.
+That got her attention and she stood without turning to face her partner.
+Iggie could almost hear the wheels turning around in her brain and he uncharacteristically waited patiently for a reply.
 She stood silent a moment longer then spun 180 degrees to answer her partner.

-"Did I hear right, the boss thinks Dr. Looney may have this," Rebecca asked, tapping pursed lips with an index finger?
-She continued to tap while she waited for Iggie to answer her rhetorical question.
+"Did I hear right, the boss thinks Dr. Looney may have done this?"
+Rebecca asked, tapping pursed lips with an index finger.
+She continued to tap while she waited for Iggie to answer her question.

 "That's not what he said.
-What he said was that this guy is dead because we blew the surveillance and lost track of the Looney broad," Iggie answered, slightly agitated that she wasn't really listening.
-That was so rude he thought.
+What he said was that this guy is dead because we blew the surveillance and lost track of the Looney broad," Iggie answered, slightly agitated that she obviously wasn't listening to him.
+That was so rude!

 "So, she was here, maybe working, maybe horsing around, whatever, and she left.
 Why would she come back here to kill him?
 Why didn't she do it before she left?
 Why would she risk being seen coming and going twice?
 That doesn't make sense to me," Becca wondered aloud.